 Peru is a somewhat small city located in the state of Indiana.
-With a population of 11,060 people and six constituent neighborhoods, Peru is the 74th largest community in Indiana.
-Peru has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 11,023 people and six constituent neighborhoods, Peru is the 74th largest community in Indiana.
+Much of the housing stock in Peru was built prior to World War II, making it one of the older and more historic cities in the country.

-The per capita income in Peru in 2010 was $18,757, which is lower middle income relative to Indiana and the nation.
-This equates to an annual income of $75,028 for a family of four.
+The per capita income in Peru in 2018 was $20,733, which is low income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $82,932 for a family of four.

 The most common language spoken in Peru is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.